sidWAF/AWS-Projects1/instavote/README.md

 Getting started
 ---------------
 Download and install Terraform (https://developer.hashicorp.com/terraform/install).
-Installation should be relatively painless with a package manager like Homebrew or Chocolatey.
+Installation should be relatively painless with a package manager like Homebrew for Mac or Chocolatey for Windows.
 Once installed, you can build the required Kubernetes infrastructure in AWS using the files in the Terraform folder.

 Download [Docker](https://www.docker.com/products/overview).
 If you are on Mac or Windows, [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).
 If you're using [Docker for Windows](https://docs.docker.com/docker-for-windows/) on Windows 10 pro or later, you must also [switch to Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

+Download and install Jenkins on an Amazon EC2 virtual machine: [https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/]

+Download and install ArgoCD into your Kubernetes cluster: [https://argo-cd.readthedocs.io/en/stable/getting_started/]

+You will use Jenkins as well as ArgoCD to deploy new code, build that code, and finally deploy that code to the cluster.

 Run in this directory:
 ```